 Knowing those motives and tapping into the emotional side of the decision can mean the difference between mediocre sales and off-the-chart success.

 But there are millions of business owners who know their market inside and out and still can’t write a convincing paragraph of copy.
-If it were easy there’d be millions of wealthy novelists and there wouldn’t be a market for professional copywriters.
+If it were easy there’d be millions of wealthy e-commerce owners and no market for professional copywriters.